 Your blood samples will be analyzed at a laboratory to see whether your pituitary gland produced the expected amount of GH in response to the stimulant.

 The results for a growth hormone stimulation test show the concentration of growth hormone in the blood sample.
-This concentration is expressed in terms of nanograms of GH per milliliter of blood (ng/mL).
-The table below shows how the test results are usuallyinterpreted:
+This concentration is expressed in terms of nanograms of GH per milliliter of blood.
+This is how the results are usually interpreted:

-Growth hormone levels are within the normal range.
-The patient does not have growth hormone deficiency.
+Your growth hormone levels are within normal range.
+You do not have growth hormone deficiency.

 In most cases, growth hormone deficiency cannot be definitively diagnosed or ruled out.
 This range can be considered inconclusive.

-*Note: In some cases, any measurement above 7 ng/mL is considered normal.
+However, in some cases, any measurement above 7 is considered normal.
 This will depend on the lab.

-Doctors usually treat GHD by prescribing synthetic growth hormone to supplement naturally occurring levels in the body.
+Doctors usually treat GHD by prescribing synthetic growth hormone.
+This will supplement the growth hormone levels that naturally occur in your body.
 The hormone is administered by injection.
-The doctor will regularly monitor your progress and adjust the dosage as needed.
+You will need to regularly meet with your doctor.
+They will monitor your progress and adjust the dosage as needed.

 Children will often experience fast, dramatic growth during treatment.
 In adults, treatment can lead to stronger bones, more muscle, less fat, and other benefits.